SECURING FUNDING – OUR APPLICATION PROCESS

 - Whether you envisage further funding rounds being necessary in the future

-We will then decide if your company should be invited for an initial screening presentation at one of our regular “informal pitching sessions”.
+Once we’ve had our initial conversation, we will then decide if your company should be invited for an initial screening presentation at one of our regular “informal pitching sessions”.
 Please note that we will only invite you to one of these sessions if we believe you have a realistic chance of securing funding from our Members, therefore a significant proportion of applications will be turned down without Cambridge Angels ever meeting you in person.

 Step 3 – Informal Pitching Session

 If, after reviewing your application, we believe that your idea could be an attractive investment opportunity for some of our Members, you will be invited to deliver a 10-minute “informal pitch” to a sub-group of our membership here in Cambridge.
 No presentation aids (e.g. PowerPoint slides) are allowed at these informal pitching sessions, as each company only has a 30 minute slot in total, of which we reserve 15 minutes for Q+A and a further 5 minutes for feedback at the end.